alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The IC may either hand off their role to someone else and assume the OL role, or assign the OL role to someone else.
 The OL works to respond to the incident by applying operational tools to mitigate or resolve the incident.

 While the IC and OL work on mitigating and resolving the incident, the CL is the public face of the incident response team.
-The CL’s main duties include providing periodic updates to the incident response team and stakeholders, and managing inquiries about the incident.
+The CL's main duties include providing periodic updates to the incident response team and stakeholders, and managing inquiries about the incident.

 Both the CL and OL may lead a team of people to help manage their specific areas of incident response.
 These teams can expand or contract as needed.
 If the incident becomes small enough, the CL role can be subsumed back into the IC role.

-## Case Study 1: Software Bug—The Lights Are On but No One’s (Google) Home
+## Case Study 1: Software Bug—The Lights Are On but No One's (Google) Home

 The rollout was happening on a weekend, when developers were not readily available.
 The team had not followed the best practice of performing rollouts only during business days to ensure developers are around in case something goes wrong.

 ## Case Study 2: Service Fault—Cache Me If You Can

-When three or more people work on an incident, it’s useful to start a collaborative document that lists working theories, eliminated causes, and useful debugging information, such as error logs and suspect graphs.
-The document preserves this information so it doesn’t get lost in the conversation.
+When three or more people work on an incident, it's useful to start a collaborative document that lists working theories, eliminated causes, and useful debugging information, such as error logs and suspect graphs.
+The document preserves this information so it doesn't get lost in the conversation.

 Having the ability to mitigate an outage before its cause is fully understood is crucial for running robust services with high availability.

-It’s important to remember that first responders must prioritize mitigation above all else, or time to resolution suffers.
+It's important to remember that first responders must prioritize mitigation above all else, or time to resolution suffers.
 Having a generic mitigation in place, such as rollback and drain, speeds recovery and leads to happier customers.

 Ultimately, customers do not care whether or not you fully understand what caused an outage.
 What they want is to stop receiving errors.